Don McLaughlin

 Donald Edward McLaughlin Jr. (born September 20, 1961) is an American businessman and politician who is a member of the Texas House of Representatives from the 80th district.
-A Republican, he previously served as mayor of Uvalde and was in office during the 2022 Robb Elementary School shooting.
+A Republican, he previously served as mayor of Uvalde from 2014 to 2024, and was in office during the Uvalde school shooting in 2022.

 Early life

 McLaughlin was born on September 20, 1961 in Austin, Texas to Don McLaughlin Sr., a football star at the University of Texas, and Barbara Ann Neal, who was a winner of Miss Travis County.
 His parents had married a mere six days after their first date.
 When McLaughlin was a toddler, the family moved to Uvalde, Texas where his father was a football coach and worked in the pipe business.
 McLaughlin attended Texas State University and then Angelo State University before returning to Uvalde prior to graduation to work with his father.
 In 2000, McLaughlin and his father opened DKM Enterprises, which is a pipe business with 92 employees.